 Isocratic SMBC Mode

-The principles of continuous countercurrent chromatography and SMBC have been well-documented in the literature.
-The SMBC process was developed in the 1950’s by UOP for the large-scale separation of n-paraffins.
+The original SMBC process was developed in the 1950’s by UOP for the large-scale separation of n-paraffins.
 Although many variations have been published in recent years, “classical” SMBC is carried out under isocratic conditions.

-The video illustrates Isocratic Mode operation of the Octave System.
+Isocratic mode can be used for large molecule separations, including size exclusion and desalting.
+The video below illustrates isocratic mode operation of the Octave System.
 In this example, a mixture of two dyes is separated using size exclusion chromatography.
 A 3-2-3 column configuration is used.
 The red dye (Vitamin B12) is preferentially retained and is purified in the Extract, whereas the blue dye (Blue Dextran) is excluded from the resin and moves into the Raffinate.